ring-lang/ring/README.md

 ## 🌐WebAssembly (Front-End Web Development)

-Using Ring we can quickly develop web applications using WebAssembly (Binary format that allows sand-boxed executable code in web pages.
+Using Ring, we can quickly develop web applications using WebAssembly (Binary format that allows sandboxed executable code in web pages.
 This format is nearly as fast as native machine code and is now supported by all major web browsers)

 ![ScreenShot](https://ring-lang.github.io/images/wasm_demo4.png)

 ## 🖧Back-End Web Development

-Using Ring we can quickly develop web applications using the MVC design pattern.
+Using Ring, we can quickly develop web applications using the MVC design pattern.
 We can easily use HTML templates with embedded Ring code.
 Also, we can generate HTML code from Ring programs using Declarative Programming.